ZCU102 NonRoot Boot

 nohup ./hvisor virtio start virtio_cfg.json &

-# Start NonRoot based on the json configuration file
+# Start NonRoot according to the json configuration file

 ./hvisor zone start zone1_linux.json